 Effective Fall 2015

-The minor in computer information technology prepares students to work with evolving technologies for work environments that require development and management of business databases, computer networks, web applications, and software systems.
+The minor in computer information technology prepares students to work with evolving technologies for work environments that require development and management of business databases, computer networks and information security, web applications, and software systems.
 CIS Majors and CIS Minors cannot be a CIT minor.

 Declaring a Minor

 Before enrolling in CIT 381, you must officially declare the CIT Minor with the CIS department, but it is highly recommended that you declare the minor as early as possible.
 You should consult with your CIS faculty advisor to plan the minor program.